-The head judge is primarily responsible for maintaining the ballot counter on Election Day; they are supported by assistant head judge(s).
+The head judge is primarily responsible for maintaining the ballot counter on Election Day.
 All problems with the ballot counter should be noted on the Election Day Journal because they may affect the voting statistics.
 Call your ALJ or the Election Day Hotline (651-266-2173) if the head and assistant head judges are unable to fix a problem.